-After giving effect to the Common Stock Offering, the Company's directors and executive officers and their affiliates will in the aggregate beneficially own or control 62.7% of the outstanding Common Stock, including 36.8% owned or controlled by William C. Erbey, Chairman, President and Chief Executive Officer of the Company, and 18.9% owned or controlled by Barry N. Wish, Chairman, Emeritus, of the Company (and one of the selling stockholders in the Common Stock Offering).
+After giving effect to the Common Stock Offering (assuming no exercise of the Common Stock underwriters' over-allotment option), the Company's directors and executive officers and their affiliates will in the aggregate beneficially own or control 63.2% of the outstanding Common Stock, including 36.8% owned or controlled by William C. Erbey, Chairman, President and Chief Executive Officer of the Company, and 19.4% owned or controlled by Barry N. Wish, Chairman, Emeritus, of the Company (and one of the selling stockholders in the Common Stock Offering).
 As a result, these stockholders, acting together, would be able to effectively control virtually all matters requiring approval by the stockholders of the Company, including amendment of the Company's Articles of Incorporation, the approval of mergers or similar transactions and the election of all directors.
 In addition, Messrs.
 Erbey and Wish are two of the four current directors of the Company.
 See "Management" and "Beneficial Ownership of Common Stock."